 Since its inception in 2000, the Rappaport Prize has been an investment in both individual artists and the broader art community.

-The Rappaport Prize Lecture with Katherine Bradford takes place Wednesday, November 3.
-Details and registration info to be announced shortly.
+The Rappaport Prize Lecture with Katherine Bradford took place Wednesday, November 3.

 About the Artist